-Article 4 of Atomic law enumerates types of activities requiring license issued by PAA President.
-In field of RW&SF management license is required for:
+Article 4 of Atomic law enumerates types of activities requiring licence issued by President of PAA.
+In field of RW&SF management licence is required for:

 - storage, transport, processing or disposal of radioactive waste; - storage, transport, reprocessing or trade of spent nuclear fuel; - construction, operation and closure of radioactive waste repositories; - construction, commissioning, operation and decommissioning of nuclear facilities which by definition include spent fuel reprocessing or storage facilities.